Brachypelma albiceps: Taxonomy

 Brachypelma albiceps has a somewhat tangled taxonomic history.
 In 1897, F. O. Pickard-Cambridge described the species Eurypelma pallidum (now Aphonopelma pallidum) on the basis of two males collected in Chihuahua, Mexico.
 He assumed that two female specimens, collected independently in Guerrero, belonged to the same species.
 In 1903, R. I. Pocock used the new name Brachypelma albiceps for these two females.
 He did not give a full description, merely saying in a footnote that the name was for the females from Guerrero that Pickard-Cambridge had doubtfully assigned to the same species as the males.
 Alexander Petrunkevitch in 1939 and Carl Roewer in 1942 restored Pickard-Cambridge's original name, treating albiceps in this context as a junior synonym of pallidum.
-After studying the original specimens (which neither Petrunkevitch nor Roewer had done), Andew Smith in 1995 reinstated Pocock's distinction, recognizing the females as a separate species, which, however, he placed in the genus Aphonopelma rather than Brachypelma.
+After studying the original specimens (which neither Petrunkevitch nor Roewer had done), Andrew Smith in 1995 reinstated Pocock's distinction, recognizing the females as a separate species, which, however, he placed in the genus Aphonopelma rather than Brachypelma.

 In 1997, Günter Schmidt described a new species, Brachypelmides ruhnaui from both sexes, and in 2004, transferred Pocock's Brachypelma albiceps to Brachypelmides.
 In 2005, Arturo Locht et al. restored Smith's Aphonopelma albiceps to its current genus Brachypelma and also synonymized Schmidt's Brachypelmides ruhnaui.